 Our History: Northwest Arkansas' ﬁrst pride parade rolled down Dickson Street in June 2004.
-Before the 2004 parade, groups of local citizens organized various celebrations to unite the LGBTQ community and promote acceptance.
+Before the 2004 parade, local citizens organized various celebrations to unite the LGBTQ community and promote acceptance.
 These included small rallies, marches, picnics, and, as early as 1975, the Miss Gay Fayetteville Arkansas America pageant held at George's Majestic Lounge.

-With over 20,000 participants, Northwest Arkansas Pride Weekend is the state's largest LGBTQ celebration, and we hope you will help us continue to celebrate one of the most colorful displays of diversity and inclusion in Arkansas!
+With over 25,000 participants, Northwest Arkansas Pride Weekend is the state's largest LGBTQ celebration, and we hope you will help us continue to celebrate one of the most colorful displays of diversity and inclusion in Arkansas!

 According to recent figures, 90% of LGBTQ individuals report business participation in LGBTQ events and charities significantly influence their purchasing decisions; 1 out of 4 LGBTQ adults switched products or service providers because they found a competing company that supports LGBTQ causes.

-+ NWA Pride Parade Entry
+2022 NWA Pride Parade Rates

 Sponsorship & Sales Contact